Proposed Legislative Changes to IPR—and Their Possible Repercussions

 As inter partes review (IPR) has become more firmly established as an alternative to litigation, some patent holders, in particular in the biotechnology sector, have sought to change, or even scrap, the IPR framework through legislation.
-Fish Principals Michael Rosen and Tom Rozylowicz discussed the changes under consideration and how they may affect patent and post-grant practice, including:
+Fish Principal Tom Rozylowicz discussed the changes under consideration and how they may affect patent and post-grant practice, including:

 - The STRONG Patents Act, introduced in the Senate by Sen. Chris Coons (D-Del.), which would alter the “broadest reasonable construction” standard and the burden of proof in IPR;